theatlasroom/tidbits/libraries-frameworks/django.md

   - Model.objects.filter(field=value) -> return objs that match the query set
   - Model.objects.exclude(field=value) -> opposite to filter
   - Model.objects.get()
+  - .values() allows you to specify the fields to be returned from the QuerySet
+  - .values_list() returns values as a list obj
 - Field lookups
   - used to make sql where queries
   - field__lookuptype=value